Trust-NICKOL/batch-processing-jdbc-fragment/README.md

 ## Installation

-With maven you can install the library by adding the following dependency to your `pom.xml`:
+With maven, you can install the library by adding the following dependency to your `pom.xml`:

 ```xml
 <dependency>